 - The data collected in the Quantitative research is less time consuming as the research is conducted on a group of respondents that represent a population and there is the involvement of the statistics for conducting and presenting results, so it is quite straightforward, thus less time-consuming.

 The different Limitations and drawbacks of Quantitative research include the following:

 - The Survey instruments used for the research are vulnerable to errors like the mistakes in measurement or the flawed sampling techniques as the numerical data is involved.
 If the error occurs when the research will not give the correct results for which the research is conducted.

 - Generally, the Quantitative research method requires the extensive statistical analysis that becomes difficult to perform, especially if the person conducting the research is from the non – statistical background.

-- In the Quantitative research method, a structured questionnaire is involved which have close-ended questions.
-Due to this limited outcomes can only be derived with the research and thus the results cannot represent actual occurring always.
+- In this method, a structured questionnaire is involved, which has close-ended questions.
+Due to this, limited outcomes can only be derived from the research, and thus the results cannot represent actual occurring always.
 Also, the respondents of the research have limited options for their responses as their responses will be based on the selection of the question and their options as made by the researcher.

-- In the Quantitative research data is collected and presented in the numbers and the various statistical tools are used to obtain the results from the research.
+- In Quantitative research, data is collected and presented in the numbers, and the various statistical tools are used to obtain the results from the research.

 After understanding the numbers obtained from the research carefully, the researcher predicts the future of the product or the service for which the research is conducted and then makes the changes accordingly.
 The results that are achieved from the quantitative research method are statistical, logical, and unbiased.

 This has been a guide to Quantitative Research.
-Here we will discuss top 4 types/methods of Quantitative Research which includes Survey research, correlation research, etc. We also learn its advantages and disadvantages.
+Here we will discuss the top 4 types/methods of Quantitative Research, which include Survey research, correlation research, etc. We also learn its advantages and disadvantages.
 You can learn more about financing from the following articles –